 The new year is here and it’s time to think about New Year’s resolutions, including ways to save money.
 One way to save money is with a focus on energy conservation.
-When we use less energy in the daily running our homes, we save money and benefit the environment.
+When we use less energy in the daily running of our homes, we save money and benefit the environment.

 Energy conservation helps reduce monthly utility costs.
-The good news is that while some energy saving strategies, like upgrading to a new ENERGY STAR® HVAC unit, are huge investments, others only require simple changes in behaviors.
+The good news is that while some energy-saving strategies, like upgrading to a new ENERGY STAR® HVAC unit, are huge investments, others only require simple changes in behaviors.
 Start the year off fresh with a renewed focus on how you can create energy efficiency in your home.

 10 Tips for Creating Energy Efficiency to Save Money

 LED lights are a smart investment for homeowners.
 While LED bulbs cost more upfront when compared to incandescent lights, they last 25 times longer.
 Also, LED bulbs use 75% less energy, which leads to savings on your monthly energy bill.
 Due to new regulations, incandescent bulbs will be phased out over the next few years because of their energy inefficiency.
 Start saving now with LED bulbs.

 According to the U.S. Department of Energy, sealing air leaks in the home can lead to significant energy savings.
 When air escapes your home through cracks or openings, your HVAC system has to run longer to keep your home at the ideal temperature.
 That excess use leads to higher energy costs.
 Not only that, but cracks may also create spaces where moisture sits leading to mold and mildew growth and contributing to poor indoor air quality.
 Use caulk or weatherstripping to seal leaks in walls, windows, doors, and floors.